dominioncfg/just-functional-read-the-docs/pages/library-components.md

 | NaturalLogarithm   (log e) | ln    | ln 2.2   | 4          |

 *The precedence fields determine the priority of the operator.
-Ex: Multiply has a priority of 2, Add has a priority of 1 then multiply is executed first
+Ex: Multiply has a priority of 2, Add has a priority of 1 then multiply is executed first.

 ### Custom Operators

-The proccesses of creating an operator and a constants are similar but you need to make a new class that Inhherirs from the class **Operator** becuse they have some behaviour, now you should make you Operators derived class inmutable.
+The proccesses of creating an operator and a constants are similar but you need to make a new class that Inhherirs from the class **Operator** becuse they have some behaviour, note that your Operator's derived class should be immutable.

 Before also lets have a look at the Operator class and its fields: